Industry News, Trends and Technology, and Standards Updates

 • Ballot 7191 approved changes to E179 Specification for Protocol Buffers Common Components.
 The ballot primarily introduces some optimizations to the protocol buffer usage to avoid sending parameter type information twice.
 This affects both ParameterValueType and ArrayParameterValue in the protocol buffer implementation.
 The changes also clarify the handling of 1, 2 and 4-byte integers by separating into unique types in E179.

-• A software vendor test #2 was held on the day following the North America Information & Control Spring meetings.
+• A software vender test #2 was held on the day following the North America Information & Control Spring meetings.
 Anyone implementing client and/or server software was invited to attend.
 Instead of testing for standard compliance, the purpose of the vender test was to test interoperability and flush out any remaining issues in the EDA freeze 3 standards.
 This software vender test session #2 focused on previously untested E132 features from software vender test session #1 and will also include E125 tests.
 Several companies including Cimetrix attended the vender test session, providing both client and server functionality for testing against each other.
 Although official results of the test have not yet been made public, the primary issue discovered is that the password hash algorithm needs to be clarified.

 • A software vender test session #3 will be held either immediately following the North America Information & Control Summer meetings held in conjunction with SEMICON West in July, or after the Fall meetings in November.
 This test session will focus on E134 testing.
 Mid-April the task force will decide when to proceed.